HiPhish/info.vim/HACKING.rst

       End:

-   They might be used by Emacs to set buffer-specific settings,  similar to the `vim:..` last line in files used by Vim.
+   They might be used by Emacs to set buffer-specific settings,  similar to the `vim:..` modeline in files used by Vim.

 One format, two purposes